Gage Workman: Detroit Tigers

 Workman was selected by the Detroit Tigers in the fourth round as the 102nd overall pick in the 2020 Major League Baseball draft, and signed.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Lakeland Flying Tigers of the Low-A Southeast.
 After slashing .256/.357/.426 with three home runs, 19 RBI, 16 doubles, and 22 stolen bases over 51 games, he was promoted to the West Michigan Whitecaps of the High-A Central in early July.
 Over 67 games with the Whitecaps, Workman batted .237/.302/.440 with nine home runs and 39 RBI.

 Workman was assigned to the Erie SeaWolves of the Double-A Eastern League for the 2022 season.
 Over 128 games, he slashed .225/.276/.415 with 14 home runs, 68 RBI, thirty stolen bases, and thirty doubles.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season, and batted .193/.230/.386.
 He split the 2023 season between Erie and West Michigan, hitting .239/.336/.409 with 13 home runs and 48 RBI over 100 games, playing primarily shortstop.
 Workman returned to Erie for the 2024 campaign, making 126 appearances and batting .280/.366/.476 with 18 home runs, 89 RBI, and 30 stolen bases.

 Chicago Cubs

 On December 11, 2024, the Chicago Cubs selected Workman from the Tigers in the Rule 5 draft.
 He made the Cubs' Opening Day roster and made his MLB debut on March 29, 2025.
 In nine appearances for Chicago, Workman went 3-for-14 (.214) with two RBI and one stolen base.
 On April 23, Workman was designated for assignment by the Cubs.

 Chicago White Sox

 On April 26, 2025, Workman was traded to the Chicago White Sox in exchange for cash considerations.
 On May 1, Workman was placed on the 10-day injured list with a right hip flexor strain, having only received two hitless plate appearances over three games.
 On May 12, Workman was activated off the injured list and subsequently designated for assignment.

 Detroit Tigers (second stint)

-On May 14, 2025, Workman was returned to the Detroit Tigers organization.
+On May 14, 2025, Workman was returned to the Detroit Tigers organization, where he was assigned to the Toledo Mud Hens of the Triple-A International League.

+On May 10, 2026, Workman's contract was selected by the Tigers and he was added to the active roster after Kerry Carpenter was placed on the injured list.
+Workman hit his first major league home run that same day, against Nick Mears of the Kansas City Royals.
+Workman was optioned back to Toledo after Carpenter was activated off the injured list on May 31.

+San Diego Padres

+On August 3, 2026, Workman and Casey Mize were traded to the San Diego Padres for Kash Mayfield and Jackson Wolf.